Home » Mexico » Monterrey Safety 2023: How Safe is Monterrey for Travel?

 Breathing Safely in Monterrey: Carbon Monoxide Awareness and Prevention

-If the CO leaks and spreads in the air for longer periods, the people inside the home will get poisoned by it.
+If the CO leaks and spreads in the air for longer periods, the people inside will get poisoned by it.
 The biggest problem is that the gas has no scent, color, or flavor, so our senses are unable to detect it until we notice some of its symptoms.

 For example, hotels and rental properties should install CO detectors within 10ft of each bedroom.
 As an added layer of protection, authorities are urging tourists to bring their own CO detectors whenever they travel.